nhuquan/SoundGround/README.md

-# 🎵 Meloplay
+# 🎵 SoundGround

-Meloplay is a local music player app that plays music from your device built with Flutter.
+SoundGround is a offline first music player app that plays music from your device.

 ## 📱 Platforms